CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

    ![](./media/run-anway.png)

-1. Once the flow run is completed, select **View full output** to view the flow results.
+1. Once the flow run is completed, from the **Outputs** section below, select **View full output** to view the flow results.
 The output will look similar to the image shown below.

    ![](./media/L2T3S15-1211.png)